 On the other hand, I’ve also felt that The Macallan has shifted away from what made it so great to begin with.
 The love-it-or-hate-it Fine Oak Collection was a bit of a departure from The Macallan’s core character, adopting the use of American oak ex-Bourbon casks to produce a lighter, more approachable whisky.
 Meanwhile, prices for the traditionally richer, more intense, European-oak matured Macallan have continued to climb, putting the brand virtually out-of-reach for many of its life-long loyalists.
 Recognizing that much of this simply has to do with basic economics and a brand’s ambition to reach more whisky drinkers (not a bad thing), I still came to feel that the distillery could be doing a bit ‘more’ for those who have been left longing for The Macallan of yesteryear.

-The initial 7 casks are all made from European Sherry-seasoned Oak (Butts and Hogsheads) and vary from 12 years to over 22.
+All of the 7 casks chosen for this range are made from European Sherry-seasoned Oak (Butts and Hogsheads) and vary from 12 years to over 22.
 Estimated retail prices range from approximately $290-$1,300, which is expensive for a whisky but quite reasonable when you consider what is being offered here.
 Currently, the only other way to experience a single cask from The Macallan is through their Fine & Rare Collection, which unless you are James Bond in the movie ‘Skyfall’, will cost anywhere from $8,000 – $35,000 for a single bottle.

 The bottle we opened last night was from Exceptional Single Cask #ESB-5235/04, a 12-year-old European Oak Sherry Butt bottled at a mind-blowing 63.8% ABV.
-It was one of the very first to enter the US, arriving just that afternoon.
+It was one of the very first to enter the US, delivered just a few hours prior to opening.
 Neither I nor Raquel had tried anything from the new Exceptional Single Cask range until we opened the bottle last night, making for a rather memorable whisky moment for both of us.
 In a word, this was a stunner.
 Wild and floral at first with a beautiful, bright aroma of rose pedals, evergreen and dark cherries.
 The palate was intense but supple, evolving from a rather exotic experience to a more traditional Sherry bomb through the slow addition of natural spring water.
-The finish was long and beautiful, one that draws tears upon completion.
-It’s no surprise that one day later, I’m still nosing my empty glass.
+The finish was long and beautiful, a calming end to a wild and aggressive dram.